bartmika/bartlomiejmika-hugo/content/post/2020/how-to-setup-peercoin-on-raspberry-pi-for-headless-minting.md

 date: 2020-07-26T12:15:15-04:00
 draft: False
 categories:
-- "devops"
+- "Developer Operations"
 tags:
-- "cryptocurrency"
-- "peercoin"
+- "Cryptocurrency"
-- "raspberrypi"
+- "Peercoin"
-- "rpi"
+- "Raspberry Pi"
-- "howto"
+- "HOWTO"
-- "tutorial"
+- "Tutorial"
 ---

 Would you believe you can participate in cryptocurrency production using a simple Raspberry Pi computer?
 No need for powerful ASIC miners!
 Peercoin is an interesting altcoin that has **minting** capability built-in, and minting is the ability to create new coins from the ones you already have.
 In this tutorial, you'll learn how to set up a dedicated Raspberry Pi computer to mint the Peercoins in your wallet.